avaneev/prvhash/README.md

 `prvrng_gen64p2()`-based generator passes [`PractRand`](http://pracrand.sourceforge.net/)
 32 TB threshold with rare non-systematic "unusual" evaluations.
-Which suggests it's the working randomness extractor that can "recycle" entropy of any statistical quality, probably the first in the world.
+Which suggests it is the working randomness extractor that can "recycle" entropy of any statistical quality, probably the first in the world.

 Note that due to the structure of the core hash function the probability of